Challenges With Forwarding Your Personal Address

 First things first, let's start by marking the difference between a User and a Mailbox:

 A User in Help Scout is typically a single person that is logging in to the app, to answer emails.

 They have an email address tied to their User profile, and the email address is the login identifier.
 Typically, a User email address will be that person's individual email address at your organization, e.g. firstname.lastname@example.org.
 A Mailbox in Help Scout is meant to be a shared mailbox that multiple members of your team need to manage.

 This address is typically a general address, e.g. email@example.com.

 A User address should not be the same as any Mailbox address, and we don't recommend using Help Scout to manage the inbox of a personal individual email.
 Here's why:

-We're not designed to be a personal email host.
+Help Scout isn't designed to be a personal email client.